retinens/going-live/README.md

 - [ ] Check your hostfile to make sure you're looking at the live site
 - [ ] Try visiting `www` domain, should redirect to `non-www`
 - [ ] Try out visiting `http`, should redirect to `https`
-- [ ] Verify that all http status codes are ok with https://github.com/spatie/http-status-check
 - [ ] Scan for mixed content with https://github.com/spatie/mixed-content-scanner-cli
 - [ ] Verify that indexing is not prohibited with `x-robots-tag: none` by checking `curl -I https://url | grep 'x-robots-tag'`.
 Allow robots in `.env`
 - [ ] Remove development DNS record